Image

 Dan Ristau, City Council Liason

-Bill Roseau, Vice President
+Bill Rosenau, Vice President

-Mary Kennedy, City Administrator, Assistant Treasurer
+Dawn Collins, City Administrator, Assistant Treasurer

 Amy Schaefer, Economic Development Specialist, CEDA representative